paulnicolet/home-assignment/README.md

 In the following paragraph, we explain the design insights to understand our thought process, and how to set up and run the solution.

+At the end, we present a pre-trained ResNet, trained for 21 epochs on an augmented version of our dataset.
+We obtain an **accuracy of 0.91** and **F1-score of 0.90**.

+![accuracy](static/images/accuracy.png)

 ### Design 🎨

 The experiment and thought process can be read in the provided notebooks in the `notebooks` directory.
 Those contain all the steps we performed before coming up with the final model.
-We advise to not run those notebooks but simpy read them, as they contain environment specific setup.
+We advise to not run those notebooks, as they contain environment specific setup, but **we highly encourage to read them**.

 1. `1_data_exploration.ipynb` contains all the steps to understand the data.
 2. `2_model_training.ipynb` contains all the steps to understand the model training process.

-At the end, we obtain a model with an **accuracy of 0.91** and **F1-score of 0.90**:

-![accuracy](static/images/accuracy.png)

 ### Set up ⚙️